 SHARP launched at the American University of Beirut in 2013, with the main goal to advance the Non-Communicable Diseases (NCDs) agenda in Lebanon and the region.

 Spearheaded by Dr. Ghada El-Hajj Fuleihan, principal investigator and program director, SHARP is an interfaculty collaborative effort involving co-investigators from several faculties across AUB.
-The program administers a 12-credit summer certificate, open to graduates of health fields, as well as a 35-credit master’s degree.
+The program administers a 12-credit summer diploma, open to graduates of health fields, as well as a 35-credit master’s degree.
 Credits earned for the SHARP certificate can also be credited towards other master’s degrees at AUB and to other institutions worldwide.

 SHARP provides graduates with the required foundation to pursue a career in clinical and translational research, a successful model available in several top-tier academic institutions in the US, and among the first in the region.
 It helps create and sustain a cadre of highly trained researchers who will conduct patient-oriented and population-oriented studies on Non-Communicable Diseases.
 It also equips trainees with management and leadership skills needed to become “change agents” and lead research groups, academic departments, or other health care settings.